canjs/canjs/docs/can-guides/experiment/chat/chat.md

 The easiest way to get started is to clone the following JSBin by clicking the __JS Bin__ button on the top left:

 <a class="jsbin-embed" href="http://jsbin.com/fezewi/3/edit?html,output">JS Bin on jsbin.com</a>

-The JSBin loads bootstrap for its styles.
+The JSBin loads [http://getbootstrap.com/ Bootstrap] for its styles.
 And [http://socket.io/ socket.io] for a socket library.
 It will be connecting to a restful and real-time service layer at [http://chat.donejs.com/api/messages].

-The JSBin also loads [can.all.js](https://github.com/canjs/canjs/blob/v3.0.0-pre.11/dist/global/can.js), which is a script that includes CanJS all of CanJS core under a single global `can` namespace.
+The JSBin also loads [can.all.js](https://github.com/canjs/canjs/blob/v3.0.0-pre.11/dist/global/can.js), which is a script that includes all of CanJS core under a single global `can` namespace.

 Generally speaking, you should not use the global can script and instead